AlaaKhaled11/Trello-REST-API-Postman/README.md

   <br>c.
 If you got a "Trello Server Error: Oh no!
 401!" when getting your personal key, make sure you are logged in Trello
   <br>d.
 On the same page, click on Token to get your token
   <br>e.
 After getting your credentials, you are now ready to start working on Trello's APIs
-4. Explore all Trello's APIs from here
-5. Submit a "credentials.txt" file with your app key and token